bocoup/learn-ansible/exercises/tasks-and-idempotency/overview.md

 the state of the server.
 Log off and run your playbook again.
 Note how Ansible restores the machine to the correct state.

-Try removing an installation task and note that running the playbook does not uninstall the package!
+Try removing an installation task from the playbook and note that running the playbook does not uninstall the package!
 It is important to understand that Ansible leaves no configuration on the machines it controls.
 Instead, it dynamically introspects the state of the machine on a per-task basis each time it is run.

 If you need to remove something, you will almost always be altering the `state` directive of the task.

+Before you start installing packages, take a moment to read about how apt works below!

+### APT REPOSITORIES

+When you install a piece of software using apt, it references a few locations for the 'sources' from which packages can be obtained.
+The primary file is `/etc/apt/sources.list`, but apt also reads from `/etc/apt/sources.list.d/`.

+Sometimes, you may wish to install a package that is newer than the one which shipped with your Linux distribution.
+In this case, you need to add a new apt repository for it.

+These repositories are called PPA's (Personal Package Archives).
+You'll need to to run `apt-get update` after adding a new PPA so `apt` correctly takes the new options into account during subsequent installs.

+### APT KEYS

+In order to ensure the data you're getting from a PPA has not been modified or compromised, authenticated public key cryptography is used.
+That means your system must be able to verify the cryptographic signature on any packages it downloads before installation will take place.

+You may recall from our `learn-ssh` workshop's `asymmetric-crypto` lesson that verifying a cryptographic signature requires you to posses the public key of the signer.
+Apt provides the `apt-key` command to add keys to `apt`'s keyring.
+The tricky part can be tracking them down.

+Remember that just because something is cryptographically signed and secured doesn't mean it should be installed on your system!
+Anyone can create a PPA and offer packages for download.
+Be sure you trust any PPAs that are added to your system before installing the software they provide.

 ## LEARNING OBJECTIVES